 A high ropes course complete with three challenges, a zip line and a low-ropes course is built, allowing campers the unique opportunity to walk above the trees.

-2019 is SAMBICA’s centennial year.
-With the addition of a new camp, SAMBICA SPARK, more youth than ever will hear the Gospel of Christ.
+2019 was SAMBICA’s centennial year.
+With the addition of a new camp, SAMBICA SPARK, more youth than ever heard the Gospel of Christ.
 We held the Centennial Celebration on August 10th, 2019 with hundreds coming back home to relive their camp glory days.
 SAMBICA adapted when the COVID-19 pandemic hit in early 2020.
 Summer camps stayed open and more programming than ever was added in the school-year to provide safe and fun spaces for local children to thrive in.
 Please continue to pray for the hearts of all the youth coming to SAMBICA now and in the next 100 years that they would be inspired to a relationship with Jesus Christ.